 Really Easy Overseas Congress

 At the Bridge Overseas Congress in Andalucia, in October 2018, there will be events parallel to the main competitions, aimed at less experienced players.
 These will be open to all - EBU members and non-members alike.

 Really Easy Weekends

 The Really Easy Weekends are 'house parties', designed for more experienced novice players of up to approximately 5 years experience.

 We suggest that they are most suited to players who are ranked below Master, and whose NGS grading is lower than a Jack.
-Whilst there is no lower limit on a player's ability, they should be comfortable playing in a 'club setting' and should note that the standard may be higher than at some of the other Really Easy events.
+Whilst there is no lower limit on a player's ability, they should be comfortable playing in a 'club setting'.

 The dates for Really Easy Weekends in 2019 are: